-People that buy new construction in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price.
-Knowing this, the builder or developer often won't bend on price.
+People that buy brand new homes in a development don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-In cases where a builder won't budge, try getting a break with other aspects of the transaction.
-Ask for help with the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In cases where a builder won't budge, try getting a break in other areas.
+Ask for help with the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Just because a house is brand new, it doesn't mean that it is immune from needing repairs.
+Realize that just because a house is brand new, it can still have its share of flaws.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.